DianZzzz/DianZzzz.github.io/_finance/CFA/Capital-Market-Expectations.md

 - `Parameter uncertainty`: parameters are invariably estimated with error.
 - `Input uncertainty`: inputs could be incorrect or the need to proxy for an unobservable variable

+### Shrinkage Estimate

+Shrinkage estimation involves taking a weighted average of a historical estimate of a parameter and some other parameter estimate

 ## Economics Growth

 ### Exogenous Shocks to Growth